sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 5. ADJUST YOUR NETWORK SETTINGS

 We recommend keeping most networks turned off and only manually enabling them when necessary.
 One example is Bluetooth.
-Also, ensure that tethering and portable hotspots are switched off when not in use.

-Do so by accessing Settings → Wireless &amp; Networks → More → Tethering &amp; Mobile Hotspot.

 If your device supports Near Field Communication (NFC), it will be switched on by default and must be disabled manually.

+Finally also, ensure that tethering and portable hotspots are switched off when not in use.

 ![](/images/Curriculum_img_17.jpg)